taizod1024/vscode-package-logger-extension/README.md

 # package-logger

-Output Windows application and package list with version.
+Output Windows application, package list with version and config.
 Use it with Git.

 - package-logger